mongodb/docs/source/reference/operators.rst

    :operator:`$not` is a meta operator used to negate a standard operator. *It can only affect other operators*, and is unable to check fields and documents independently.
-Use  :operator:`$ne` to test the contents of fields directly.
+Use :operator:`$ne` to test the contents of fields directly and :operator:`$nor` for logical disjunctions.

    Consider the following example of :operator:`$not`: